-For instance, over 71 million tourists have passed through the gates of Silver Dollar City, alone, since it opened in 1960.
+Over 71 million tourists have passed through the gates of Silver Dollar City since it opened in 1960.

 Shoe Essentials for an Ozark Tourist

-Campers and RVs roll into Branson, filled with fishermen and show goers.
+Campers and RVs roll into Branson, filled with fishermen, nature lovers, golfers, and show goers.
 When the tourist season rolls around, I become a tourist, too — I throw on my flip flops and sun glasses and off I go.
 That’s the beauty of living in a tourist region.

 Further, in a mountainous terrain filled with lakes and rivers means countless occasions for entertainment.
 Suggested shoe wear: cowboy boots, wading boots, hiking boots … flip-flops, boating shoes, water shoes, sandals, tennis shoes, loafers, golf shoes, pumps, slippers, and heels.

-Now that spring has sprung, I started to think about the fun outings we might take this summer as an Ozark tourist.
+Now that spring has sprung, I think about all the fun outings that await us this summer as an Ozark tourist.